Dheelyte/radarlens/README.md

 Radarlens is a location-based e-commerce web app built for small businesses.

 *It took me 12 months to deploy the current version of Radarlens, which is the most stable version.
-It took this long mostly because I had to learn some tech stacks as they were needed so as to integrate them into Radarlens.*
+It took this long mostly because I had to learn some tech stacks as they were needed so as to integrate them into Radarlens.
+I initially deployed Radarlens to Heroku, then later redeployed it to AWS, then recently deployed it to render*

 ## Functionalities
 - Geolocation (with GeoDjango and GeoLite)